acemonstertoys/fatt-nomcon-2019/README.md

 # fatt-nomcon-2019
 Code to control makerspace-auth board items such as LEDs, locks, and motors using Raspbian Stretch with desktop 4.19.42-v7+ SD card

-Author: Blaze Sanders Email: b@cafebeep.com Skype: blaze.sanders Twitter: @BlazeDSanders
+Author: Blaze Sanders Skype: blaze.sanders Twitter: @BlazeDSanders

-cafeBEEP kiosks are social, modular, and mobile self-contained autonomous cashless coffee kiosks connected to your smartphone.
-Check out https://www.cafeBEEP.com for more details in the coming months.

 This Git repo holds code for many open source libraries.
-It's broken down into the following directories (***CompressedLibraryCode, PROJETCS***).
+It's broken down into the following directories (***CompressedLibraryCode, PROJETCS, makerspace-auth-RedBeard-2019-05-30-1000***).

 Please use https://google.github.io/styleguide/javaguide.html as the coding standard :)